-Engineering is a huge area that covers designing, building, testing and implementing everything we use today.
-As you can imagine there are many branches in industry.
-Colleges offer the following engineering degrees:
+Engineering is a huge area that covers designing, building, and testing everything we use today.
+As you can imagine there are many branches in the industry.

-Most of the industry jobs listed here can be done with a four year Bachelor’s of Science degree.
+Most of the industry jobs listed below can be done with a four-year Bachelor of Science degree.
 An advanced degree like a Master’s of Science will help an engineer learn more specialized skills and quickly become an expert in their field.

 Learn more about what it takes to complete an engineering degree.

 Most accredited engineering colleges in the United States are structured so that their main engineering department gives degrees in Mechanical, Electrical, Civil and now Environmental.
 All four of these fields have a similar foundation with the last one to two years covering areas more specific to that degree.